Relay For Life

 A note from R.:

-This year’s campaign focuses on melanoma and other skin cancers.
 I have a family history of melanomas among other -omas, my parents and grandparents all died from cancer, my mother in particular who had thyroid issues and radiation treatment early into her pregnancy with me.
 I’ve been aware for needing to sunscreen and keep covered up more than most.
+And to watch for mutations like growing horns, wings, or optical laser beams.

-Four days of waiting for results (or five. or a million. my math on Xanax kinda sucks).
 The spot turned out to be a precancerous keratosis and pigmentation change likely from a burst blood vessel under that rough spot, but they agreed it was worth burning off with liquid nitrogen and said it was good to catch this early.
-I don’t remember what I said because I was bombed on Xanax, but I assume it was ok because I have a cream and bandages for the spot.
+And they’re burned off several more patches on my scalp and face and back because they like spraying me with that liquid nitrogen stuff, I guess.
+I suppose I ought to ask for the rope and gimp mask.